newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/architecture-license-reinstatement.md

 * Social Security number (SSN)
 * Taxpayer ID
 * Citizenship/immigration status
-* Employment history that covers each architectural job that was signed and sealed during the period of suspended license
+* Employment history that covers each architectural job that was signed and sealed during the period of license suspension
 * Explanation of failure to renew promptly
 * Notarized affidavit
 * Applicable fees paid